Frequently Asked QuestionsWondering about something not covered here? Call us at 517-321-6233!

 What if I need to contact my child during the week?

 Don’t worry!
-While students may not bring cell phones or other electronic devices into the main Administration building where lectures and team meetings are held, they can use their phones outside or in their dorm room during free times.
+While students may not bring cell phones or other electronic devices into the main building (the Johnson Center) where lectures and team meetings are held, they can use their phones outside or in their dorm room during free times.
 If you need to contact your student in an emergency, you can call our camp number (989-272-2776), and a LEAD staff member will be able to either pass on a message or put your child on the phone.

 Is there a swimming pool or lake?